 - 1. Submit a completed and signed Application for Admission and be present for an entrance interview. - 2.
-Each applicant must submit an official transcript showing a conferred Bachelor degree from a regionally accredited U.S. institution or an equivalent evaluated degree for international applicants. - 3.
+Each applicant must submit an official transcript showing a conferred Bachelor degree from an accredited U.S. institution or an equivalent evaluated degree for international applicants. - 3.
 Minimum cumulative GPA of 2.8 on a 4.0 scale as reflected on undergraduate official transcripts.
 Official transcripts must be received by UIC directly from all previous educational institution. - 4.
 Government issued ID - 5.
 One letter of recommendation from a previous professor or employer. - 6.
-Applicants whose native language is not English are required to provide proof of English language proficiency by submitting the minimum score on the Test of English as a Foreign Language (TOEFL) Internet Based Test 78, TOEFL Computer Based Test 173, Michigan English Language Assessment Battery (MELAB) 69 or International English Language Testing System (IELTS) all levels score: 6.0.
-Students who do not meet the minimum English proficiency requirement may be conditionally admitted by the academic director or may be required to take ENC 134 and ENC 224 at UIC before admission is granted.
-Students whose native language is not English but have completed at least two years of study in an American high school or College are exempt from taking the proficiency test.
-Appropriate evidence must be provided
+Applicants whose native language is not English are required to provide proof of English language proficiency.